-Good as ground covers, bank covers, edgings for walks or borders, low informal or sheared hedges.
+Good as groundcovers, bank covers, edgings for walks or borders, or low informal or sheared hedges.
 Grow in any well-drained soil.

-Grows 2 to 2 1/2 ft. tall, 3 ft. wide, with narrow, tooth-edged, dark green leaves and cream-colored flowers.
+Grows to 2–2 1/2 ft. tall and 3 ft. wide, with narrow, tooth-edged, dark green leaves and cream-colored flowers.
 S. p. neapolitana is 12–15 in. tall; has silvery foliage and bright yellow flowers.

 Native to Texas, New Mexico, and Mexico.
 Among the finest textured and most billowy of all ornamental ...

 From Japan.
 Leaves are 12–16 in. long, divided into 15 to 19 leaflets.
 Fragrant, 1/2-ft. cluster...